 1. What is TWIC?

 Transportation Workers Identification Credential.
+This is the first step to obtaining a cadet credential.
 A security initiative sponsored by the Transportation Security Administration to prevent hostile acts from disrupting environments of transportation facilities and US ports.

 2. Do all students at Massachusetts Maritime Academy need a TWIC?

 - Students who are declared MENG/MTRA majors,

 - Students who need unescorted access to the TS Kennedy, or

 - Students who need access to a port/transportation facility for their co-op or an employment opportunity.

 3. When do I apply for a TWIC?

 Students in license-yielding majors must apply for the TWIC by October 1st – the process from application to delivery of the TWIC card take 4-5 weeks.
 The actual TWIC card itself must be physically in hand before Sea Term I.